abdullahabdelhakeem24/abdullahabdelhakeem24/README.md

 # Hi there, I'm Abdullah Abdelhakeem! 👋

 I'm an Embedded Software Engineer with a passion for innovation in the automotive software industry.
-Based in Cairo, Egypt, I'm currently working at SEITech Solutions, driving impactful changes in Autosar cybersecurity and implementing Adaptive Autosar using C++.
+I'm currently working at SEITech Solutions, driving impactful changes in Autosar cybersecurity and implementing Adaptive Autosar using C++.

 ## 🚀 About Me